thendo-rambane/dotfiles/README.md

 `cd ~`

-Then clone or copy the repository here, then cd to the repository and run:
+Then clone or copy the repository here, then cd to the repository:

+`cd dotfiles`

+Then run:

 `bash install.sh`